Wednesday, October 19, 2016

-Brooke Coleman has posted on SSRN a draft of her article One Percent Procedure, which is forthcoming in the Washington Law Review.
+Brooke Coleman has posted on SSRN her article, One Percent Procedure, 91 Washington Law Review 1005 (2016).
 Here’s the abstract:

 In this election year, political rhetoric about the one percent is already pervasive, as those with the greatest concentrated wealth prosper and the remaining population stagnates.
 Because of their affluence, the one percent exercise disproportionate control over political and economic systems.
 This Article argues that federal civil procedure is similarly a one percent regime.
 The crème de la crème of the bench and bar, along with equally exclusive litigants, often engage in high-stakes, complex civil litigation.
 It is this type of litigation that dominates both the elite experience and the public perception of what civil litigation is.
 This litigation is not particularly common, however; while expensive and well known, it is in the minority.
 Yet this litigation and the individuals engaged in it have an incongruent influence on how the Federal Rules of Civil Procedure and procedural doctrine develop.
 They create one percent procedure.